jasonleebrown/humboldt/README.md

 ```

 ## Getting environmental data formatted for ‘humboldt’
-The best practice is to start with climate data that is similar or matches to the desired analyses resolution (for most taxa we recommend 5 to 20km pixel resolution).
+The best practice is to start with climate data that is similar to or matches the desired analysis resolution (for most taxa we recommend 5 to 20 km pixel resolution because this usually represents the spatial grain of autocorrelation of environmental variables; if you use a smaller resolution, this likely will not impact results and only slow analyses down).

 To format the climate/environment raster data so that it can be used in Humbolt, follow these steps:
 1. Importing raster data into R